jphinspace/SpringApp/README.md

 mvn spring-boot:run
 ```

-The app will start on [https://localhost:8443](https://localhost:8443) with HTTPS enabled.
+The app will start on https://localhost:8443 with HTTPS enabled.

+### Run tests

 ### Run Tests
 ```sh